makuguren/Cluckoo-Ecommerce-Laravel-9/README.md

   git clone https://github.com/makuguren/Cluckoo-Ecommerce-Laravel-9.git
 ```

+## XAMPP Installation
+- Find your file where you can save/download the Composer Installer named xampp-windows-x64-8.2.4-0-VS16-installer.exe
+- Open xampp-windows-x64-8.2.4-0-VS16-installer.exe and Click Next until you get Installed in your Laptop/PC

 ## Composer Installation
 - Find your file where you can save/download the Composer Installer named Composer-Setup.exe
 - Open Composer-Setup.exe and Click Next until you get Installed in your Laptop/PC